huyntsgs/grpc-bi-directional-stream/README.md

 - test:
 Includes some integration and load test cases.

-I just fixed bug related to sign and verify function.
+I have fixed bugs related to sign and verify function.
 Actually, size of signature is not always 64 bytes.
 It depends on size of r and s.
-With the number signature, there are many cases are 63 bytes.
+With the number signature, there are many cases the signature size is 63 bytes.